austinksmith/react-native-hamsters/README.md

 ## Usage

 To get started head to the ReactNative section of the [Hamsters.js Wiki](https://www.hamsters.io/wiki/react-native)

-### Worker Thread Lifecycle

-- Worker Threads are paused when the app enters in the background
-- Worker Threads are resumed once the app is running in the foreground
-- During development, when you reload the main JS bundle (shake device -> `Reload`) the Worker Threads are killed

 ### Debugging